Science and Technology

 All in all a very interesting outing.
 To find out more about the STFC and even visit yourself, please visit the STFC website.

-If you're interested in coming along to the group or just want to know more, please fill in the form below and we'll get back to you as quickly as possible.
+If you're interested in coming along to the group or just want to know more, please click the CONTACT US button in the main menu, fill in the form and we'll get back to you as quickly as possible.